Company Dancers

 Lawrence Bio:

-Lawrence Chen Headshot Lawrence Chen (he/him) grew up in Southern California, studying ballet, contemporary, and hip-hop under the care of Victor and Tatiana Kasatsky and their faculty from the age of thirteen.
+Lawrence Chen Headshot Lawrence Chen (he/him) grew up in Southern California, studying ballet, contemporary, and hip-hop from the age of thirteen under the care of Victor and Tatiana Kasatsky and their faculty.
 He went on to compete in the YAGP, placing in the Top 12 Pas De Deux in the New York Finals of 2014 as well as in the Top 3 soloist at regional venues for several years.
 At Pomona College, Lawrence obtained a BA in chemistry with mathematics, took on collegiate ballroom, and performed as a principal dancer for the Inland Pacific Ballet under the watchful eye of Victoria Koenig.
 In addition to dancing with the Oakland Ballet Company, Lawrence teaches ballet and tutors high school STEM subjects.
-At OBC, he has performed as the deer dancer in Graham Lustig’s Luna Mexicana and in the title role of The Nutcracker.
-Lawrence has also been featured in new works by choreographers Seyong Kim, Shiori Kamijo, Grayson McGuire, Caili Quan, Megan and Shannon Kurashige, and Phil Chan, a co-founder of Final Bow for Yellowface.
-This is Lawrence’s third full season with the Oakland Ballet.
+At OBC, he has performed the deer dance in Graham Lustig’s Luna Mexicana and in the title role of The Nutcracker as well as featured roles in new works by choreographers Seyong Kim, Shiori Kamijo, Grayson McGuire, Caili Quan, Megan and Shannon Kurashige, and Phil Chan, a co-founder of Final Bow for Yellowface.
+Lawrence received an Isadora Duncan Award for Outstanding Achievement in Performance by an individual for his work in OBC’s 22-23 season and is a contributing choreographer to OBC’s Angel Island Project.
+This is his third full season with the Oakland Ballet.

 Lawrence Chen